 Nepal’s weather is generally predictable and pleasant.
-The best season to visit Nepal is after...
+The best season or weather to visit Nepal...

 It is best to visit hilly areas in summers; that is, the month of May and June.
 The average temperature at that time hovers around 22-25 Celsius.
 Nights are a bit chilly in the lower Himalayan region but are comfortable.
 Mountainous areas are extremely unsafe in the Monsoons.
 The persistent rains make the hilly tracts slippery.
 The landslides are very common in the monsoons.
 Again in the post-monsoon months, you can start for the hill tours.

 In winters, most of the hilly areas become out of bound due to very heavy snowfall and avalanches.
 Winter temperatures drop to freezing with a high level of snowfall in the mountains But, if you are fond of snowfall then you can opt for lower Himalayan regions that look beautiful in the blankets of snows.

 In winter, average maximum and minimum temperatures in the Terai range from a brisk 7ºC (45ºF) to a mild 23ºC (74ºF).
 The central valleys experience a minimum temperature often falling bellow freezing point and a chilly 12ºC (54ºF) maximum.
 Much colder temperatures prevail at higher elevations.